apache/druid/docs/api-reference/service-status-api.md

 Retrieves the online status of the individual Druid service.
 It is a simple health check to determine if the service is running and accessible.
 If online, it will always return a boolean `true` value, indicating that the service can receive API calls.
 This endpoint is suitable for automated health checks.

-To retrieve the service health of other services, query the individual port of each service.
-On a local configuration, refer to this [table](#common) for the port numbers.
+Modify the host and port for the endpoint to match the service to query.
+Refer to the [default service ports](#common) for the port numbers.

 Additional checks for readiness should use the [Historical segment readiness](#get-segment-readiness) and [Broker query readiness](#get-broker-query-readiness) endpoints.